 Geodesic (Pty) Ltd

-Geodesic (Pty) Ltd (“Geodesic”) addresses the shortage of oil and gas drilling capacity in Southern Africa: It is not currently not possible to drill an oil and gas exploration well 4,000 meters onshore, as there is no drilling equipment on the subcontinent able to do this.
-The cost of mobilizing and deploying a rig to site was quoted at $8 million (R104 million).
-Geodesic will exploit the favourable rig buyers market, by buying 2,000 Horse Power rig capable of drilling 4,000 meters for $2 million (R26 million) in a US destressed debt situation.
-Over 600 rigs (30% of the total are standing idle in the USA currently and the same rig would have would have cost over $30 million (R420 million) in 2014.
+Geodesic (Pty) Ltd (“Geodesic”) addresses the shortage of oil and gas drilling capacity in Southern Africa: It is currently not possible to drill an oil and gas exploration well 4,000 meters onshore, as there is no drilling equipment on the subcontinent able to do this.
+The cost of mobilizing and deploying a rig to the site was quoted at $8 million (R104 million).
+Geodesic will exploit the favourable rig buyers market, by buying a 2,000 Horse Power rig capable of drilling 4,000 meters for $2 million (R26 million) in a US distressed debt situation.
+Over 600 rigs (30% of the total are standing idle in the USA currently and the same rig would have cost over $30 million (R420 million) in 2014.
 By locating the rig where it is going to be working, it can be mobilized for as little as $200k (R2.6 million).

 4DVRI (Pty) Ltd

 4DVRI (Pty) Ltd (“4DVRI”) is a software company that plans to exploit the emerging area of virtual reality and augmented reality.
-Using the Unity Platform it will reduce the cost of 3D data acquisition using low-cost Drone-mounted LiDAR and integrating into CAD packages this technology will develop a number of niche use-cases – 3D/4D virtual immersion rooms for geological planning, engineering, construction projects and property sales.
+Using the Unity Platform it will reduce the cost of 3D data acquisition using low-cost Drone-mounted LiDAR and integrating into CAD packages, this technology will develop a number of niche use-cases – 3D/4D virtual immersion rooms for geological planning, engineering, construction projects and property sales.